Three Wisest Men

 Miscast

 A man and a woman meet and like each other but each thinks the other is married.
 Then they meet each other by phone, not realizing who the other is, and connect during their phone conversations.
 What will happen when they realize whom they are talking to?
-The heroine was charming but the actor that played Josh, the hero, was miscast.
-First of all, he seemed that he did not want to be there.
+The heroine was charming but the actor who played Josh, the hero, was miscast.
+First of all, he seemed like he did not want to be there.
 He said his lines in a completely disinterested manner.
 He was very sexy, don’t get me wrong, but he seemed better suited for a western, or an action movie.
 Very dangerous and swashbuckling.
 Just didn’t seem right for the part of a loving and patient single dad and small-town guy.
 I’d be interested to see if he is cast in any other Hallmark-type movies.
 I’d definitely watch, cuz like I said….. but hope he’d be in one that incorporates his look a little better.

-Rating: 3 out of 5.
+Rating: 6 out of 10.

 November 2, 2020